Money intended for cancer patient stolen from donation jar in Columbia County

-BERWICK, Pa. — A jar sits at the Food Express counter on Front Street.
+BERWICK, Pa. — A jar sits at the Food Express counter on Front Street in Berwick.

 The label on it explains that this jar is there to collect donations for Tim Updegrove's medical expenses who was diagnosed with Stage 4 prostate cancer two months ago.